Autism Acceptance not Awareness

 Self-advocates point to the absence of autistic leadership in awareness campaigns and describe how the powerful advocacy organizations that fund them — led primarily by non-autistic people — continue to portray autistic people negatively as mysterious puzzles to be solved.
 They continue to focus on cures for autism or therapies that aim to “fix” autistic people.

-As allies, parents and critical autism researchers, we understand the dire need for awareness, advocacy and research.
-Findings from our Re•Storying Autism project show autistic children and adults experience higher rates of bullying, mental health struggles, misunderstanding, inferior education, underemployment and even premature death.
+As allies, parents and critical autism researchers, we understand the dire need for autism awareness, advocacy, and research.
+Findings from our Re•Storying Autism project show autistic children and adults experience higher rates of bullying, mental health struggles, misunderstanding, inferior education, underemployment, and even premature death.

-Instead of communicating care or concern through awareness campaigns and lighting it up blue this year, consider learning about initiatives led by autistic people such as #RedInstead, #ToneItDownTaupe, #LightItUpGold, Autism Acceptance Month and others.
-Here are five things that autistic people have been saying for years that require the attention of those who claim to intervene in the name of autism:
+Instead of communicating care or concern through autism awareness campaigns and lighting it up blue this year, consider learning about initiatives led by autistic people such as #RedInstead, #ToneItDownTaupe, #LightItUpGold, Autism Acceptance Month, and others.
+Here are five things that autistic people have been saying for years about autism acceptance that require the attention of those who claim to intervene in the name of autism:

 1. Autism Awareness

-The idea that “awareness” of autism is needed suggests there is widespread ignorance of the existence of autism.
+The idea that autism awareness is needed suggests there is widespread ignorance of the existence of autism.

-The explosion of autistic self-advocacy, social media presence and representation in mainstream media and television shows like Atypical suggest otherwise (though mainstream media still limits diverse representation).
+The explosion of autistic self-advocacy, social media presence and representation in mainstream media and television shows like Atypical suggest otherwise (though mainstream media still limits diverse representation through the continued use of disability stereotypes).

 Autism was once considered a rare condition, but one would have to be vastly disconnected to be unaware of it today.
-Instead of awareness, we need to challenge the ableism of autism awareness campaigns, advocacy and research — the persistent barriers and attitudes that value and favour able-bodied people.
+Instead of autism awareness, we need to challenge the ableism of autism awareness campaigns, advocacy and research — the persistent barriers and attitudes that value and favor able-bodied people.
 This devalues and excludes embodied difference, or only considers autism as something that must be “overcome.”
 People don’t get over autism — they live with it.
 And many live with it joyfully.
+We need autism acceptance not awareness.

 A focus on autism awareness privileges the perspectives of non-autistic people.
 The organizations that support awareness such as Autism Speaks, are run mainly by non-autistic people and rarely include autistic adults.